 1 large handful of chopped walnuts

-1. Combine a 1/2 cup warm water with the yeast.
+1. Combine a 1/2 cup warm (too hot of water will kill the yeast, and too cold of water won’t activate it.
+Think bathwater that you have been sitting in for a bit too long) water with the yeast.
 Stir until combined and wait until bubbles begin to form and the mixture froths a little.
 If there is no bubbling after 10 min, scratch the project and go buy new yeast.
 If it activates and there are bubbles continue with the bread making process.

 2. In a food processor with the dough blade attached add the flour and seeds, reserve the nuts.
 Pulse a few times to incorporate the flour and seeds.
 Add the yeast, turn on the motor and take the feeding tube out from the top to create an opening.
 Add the warm soy milk first and then add the reserved 1/2 cup water slowly until the dough forms into a ball and picks up all of the loose flour.
 Then add the salt and walnuts and process until the dough comes together, about 30 seconds.
 Open the top of the processor and make sure the dough is pliable, if hard turn on for another 30 seconds.